oobianom/quickcode/README.md

 install.packages("quickcode")

 ```
-# 30+ great R functions to add to you scripts!
+# 30+ great R functions to add to your scripts!

 ## Featured function
 ### Add one-line code in your R script to clear environment, clear console, set working directory and load files